sparkflows/sparkflows-docs/docs/aws/admin-guide/mwaa/pre-requisites.rst

 #.
 Starting with Apache Airflow v2.7.2, your requirements file must include a --constraint statement.
 If you don't provide a constraint, Amazon MWAA will specify one for you to ensure that the packages listed in your requirements are compatible with the version of Apache Airflow you're using.

 #.
-Fire Insights currently supports Airflow v2.8.1 for integration, as it includes the required Airflow API features.
+Sparkflows currently supports Airflow v2.8.1 for integration, as it includes the required Airflow API features.

 For more information on setting up constraints in your requirements file, see `Installing Python dependencies <https://raw.githubusercontent.com/apache/airflow/constraints-2.8.1/constraints-3.11.txt>`_.